SamSam (film): Release

 SamSam premiered at the Annecy International Animation Film Festival on 7 December 2019, and was released theatrically in France on 5 February 2020.
 It was distributed by StudioCanal.
 The film opened with $532,953 in France for a total gross of $2,315,818, and a worldwide total of $3,197,240.
 Outside of France, Poland had the largest number of admissions for SamSam with over 35,500, amounting to $171,672 at the Polish box office.

 Reception

 The film received generally negative reviews from critics.
 On review aggregator Rotten Tomatoes, the film holds an approval rating of 20% based on 5 critical reviews.
+The film was a critical failure, but a commercial success.